FlorianHubl/LocalStorage/README.md

 # LocalStorage
-A Swift Property Wrapper that allows users to save and load objects in UserDefaults
+A Swift Property Wrapper that allows users to automatically save and load objects in UserDefaults.

 ## How to use?